orion3214/picoCTF/easy/web/README.md

-picoCTF Easy Challenges
+picoCTF – Easy Web Exploitation Writeups

-This repository contains my solutions and notes for easy challenges from picoCTF.
+This repository contains my solutions and notes for easy Web Exploitation challenges from picoCTF.

-The purpose of this repo is to practice beginner cybersecurity skills and document the learning process while solving Capture The Flag (CTF) problems.
+The goal is to practice basic web security concepts, understand common vulnerabilities, and document the solving process.

-📌 About picoCTF

-picoCTF is a beginner-friendly Capture The Flag competition designed to teach cybersecurity concepts through practical challenges.

-Participants solve problems in areas like:

-Cryptography

-Web Exploitation
+🌐 About Web Exploitation

-Forensics

-Reverse Engineering

-Binary Exploitation

-General Skills
+Web Exploitation challenges involve finding vulnerabilities in web applications and using them to retrieve the flag.

-Each challenge reveals a flag in the format:
+Flags usually follow the format:

 picoCTF{example_flag}